Browns working out former Super Bowl MVP Joe Flacco following Deshaun Watson injury, AP source says

-The 38-year-old Flacco could be an option for the Browns, who lost Deshaun Watson for the season earlier this week with a broken bone in his right shoulder.
+The 38-year-old Flacco could be an option for the Browns, who lost Watson for the remainder of this season when he fractured his right shoulder in the first half of last week's win at Baltimore.

+Watson played the second half and went 14 of 14 passing despite the injury while rallying the Browns to a 33-31 win.

+Browns coach Kevin Stefanski would not confirm Flacco's workout following practice, saying only "we bring a lot of guys in.”

-Flacco rallied the New York Jets to an improbable comeback win over the Browns last season.
-He hasn't been on any roster in 2023, but has kept open the possibility of returning and Cleveland has a pressing need.
+Flacco has an 18-3 career mark against the Browns, and last season he rallied the New York Jets to an improbable comeback win over them.
+He hasn't been on any roster in 2023.
+But he has kept open the possibility of returning, and Cleveland has a pressing need.

-Watson's injury has threatened to derail a promising season for the Browns (6-3), who are coming off a last-second win at Baltimore.
-But Watson won't be back until 2024 at the earliest, and the Browns need help now.
+Watson's injury has threatened to derail a promising season for the Browns (6-3), who won't have their franchise QB until 2024 at the earliest and need help now.

 With Watson sidelined, the Browns are starting rookie Dorian Thompson-Robinson on Sunday against the Pittsburgh Steelers (6-3) with P.J.
 Walker as his backup.
 Thompson-Robinson threw three interceptions in his only start against the Ravens on Oct.
 1.

-Earlier this week, Browns general manager Andrew Berry said the team will add a third QB, but didn't specify if it would be to the active roster or practice squad.
+Earlier this week, Browns general manager Andrew Berry said the team will add a third QB, but he didn't specify if it would be to the active roster or practice squad.
+The Browns may wait to see how Thompson-Robinson does in his second career start before making any decisions.

+Wide receiver Elijah Moore spent two seasons with Flacco in New York and said he would be a great addition.

+“Joe’s a leader,” Moore said.
+"I feel like he has a lot of experience.
+He knows football, and how could you not want to lean on somebody who knows football?
+They play the game for a long time at a very high level, the highest level, MVP level.
+So major respect to him.”

-Flacco was named Super Bowl MVP in 2013 after leading Baltimore to a 34-31 win over San Francisco.
+Flacco was named Super Bowl MVP in 2013 after leading the Ravens to a 34-31 win over the San Francisco 49ers.
 He completed 22 of 33 passes for 287 yards and three touchdowns.

 AP NFL: https://apnews.com/hub/nfl